jovotech/jovo-framework/docs/service-providers-dependency-injection.md

 ## Middlewares

-To understand the dependency resolution process, you can declare a `event.DependencyInjector.instantiateDependency` middleware.
+To understand the dependency resolution process, you can declare an `event.DependencyInjector.instantiateDependency` middleware.

 ```typescript
 app.middlewareCollection.use(